martinsumner/kv_index_tictactree/docs/RIAK_3_AAE.md

     - Based on the IndexN, the `aae_controller` should cast the delta to the appropriate `aae_treecache`.
 This should update the Merkle tree by removing the old version from the tree (by XORing the hash of the {Key, PreviousClock} again), and adding the new version (by XORing the segment by the hash of the {Key, CurrentClock}).

     - The exception to this is when the PreviousClock is undefined - meaning there was no read before write.
 In this case, the PreviousClock needs to be filled in with a read against the `aae_keystore` before processing.

+        - One scenario where the previous clock is `undefined` is when Last Write Wins is used with a non-indexing backend.
 This removes some of the efficiency advantages of Last Write Wins writes, though doesn't eliminate the latency improvement (as the AAE read does not block the update from proceeding).

+        - The other scenario is on a `rehash` request (when a read_repair GET request has not discovered an expected anomaly between the vnode values).

+        - The `aae_keystore` may fill-in this information two ways.
+It could simple read the previous object in the keystore, or it could fold over all objects in that segment and IndexN to calculate an entirely new hash value for that segment.
+Perhaps the latter should be a fallback for `rehash` requests (i.e. on a dice roll on a rehash request, so rehash eventually causes this)

+- Before any fold operation on the `aae_keystore` the batch of changes waiting to be written are flushed.

 ## On Exchange